 Outside of his traditional practice areas, Scott is an Adjunct Professor at the Indiana University Robert H. McKinney School of Law, teaching Legal Communication and Analysis.
 He is an active member of the Indianapolis Bar Association where he holds various leadership positions and manages small and large-scale events for the local community.

 Scott earned his B.A. from Purdue University, where he graduated with highest distinction and served as the graduation commencement speaker.
 He earned his J.D., cum laude, from the Indiana University Robert H. McKinney School of Law.
-During law school, Scott was the President of the Student Bar Association, a member of the Moot Court Executive Board, a legal research and writing tutor for, Vice Magister of Phi Delta Phi, and a student teacher at Shortridge High School in Indianapolis, Indiana.
+During law school, Scott was the President of the Student Bar Association, a member of the Moot Court Executive Board, Vice Magister of Phi Delta Phi, a legal research and writing tutor, and a student teacher at Shortridge High School in Indianapolis, Indiana.